1611developer/JSON-Combine/README.md

 Enter the name of the second JSON file: file2.json Enter the name for the output JSON file: output.json

+Would you like to create a container object for the merged data? (yes/no): yes

+Enter the name for the container object: person

 Merged JSON data has been written to output.json